SLAC

 About the Experiment

-EXO is an experiment looking for neutrinoless double beta decay in the 136 isotope of Xenon.
-The experiment current consists of two facets:
+EXO is an experiment looking for neutrinoless double beta decay in the 136 isotope of xenon.
+The experiment currently consists of two facets:

-2. EXO - a ton scale experiment using Xenon 136 to search for neutrinoless double beta decay.
-The collaboration is undergoing extensive R&D to develop the Xenon detector and a way to "tag" the products of the decay in order to eliminate all backgrounds.
+2. nEXO, ("next EXO"), a tonne scale experiment using Xenon 136 to search for neutrinoless double beta decay.
+The collaboration is undergoing extensive R&D to design the xenon detector and a way to "tag" the barium daughter ion produced by the decay in order to eliminate all backgrounds.

-There are many advantages to using a noble element, specifically Xenon.
+There are many advantages to using a noble element, specifically xenon.
 It is relatively easy to purify the LXe, which allows it to be reused in different detectors.
-It is relatively easy to enrich to the 136 isotope using Russian centrifuges.
-The Xenon 136 Q-value - the energy of the decay - is 2.48 MeV, which is high enough to be above many of the Uranium lines.
-In using LXe as a scintillator in our detector we avoid needing additional materials and we are able to achieve great energy resolution through collecting both ionization electrons and scintillation light.
-Finally, using Xenon allows for complete background elimination through tagging of the daughter Barium ion.
+The 136 isotope can be enriched using the same centrifuge techniques used for fissile nuclear isotopes, which makes processing large quantities feasible, while putting the centrifuges to peaceful use.
+The xenon 136 Q-value — the energy of the decay — is 2.48 MeV, which is high enough to be above many of the uranium gamma lines.
+Gamma rays from naturally-occurring radioactive isotopes are a background that can make the decay we're interested in difficult or impossible to detect.
+Nobel liquids like LXe are natural radiation detectors, and so we avoid the need for excess materials that could generate extra radioactive backgrounds.
+Furthermore, we are able to achieve great energy resolution through collecting both ionization electrons and scintillation light from the xenon.
+Finally, xenon potentially allows for complete background rejection through tagging of the daughter Barium ion.
+This unique property motivates much of the work done by our collaboration.

 Neutrinoless Double Beta Decay

 Neutrinoless double beta decay is a special case of beta decay.
 Beta decay is a common form of nuclear decay which occurs when a neutron in an unstable nucleus emits an electron and an antineutrino and becomes a proton.
-There are version of it where positrons or neutrinos are absorbed, or a proton becomes a neutron.
 2nbb

-Double beta decay occurs when a nucleus is energetically forbidden to decay through single beta decay.
-While it has been predicted to exist for a long time, double beta decay was first observed in 1986.
-Many isotopes are theorized to undergo double beta decay, including Xenon 136.
+Double beta decay occurs when a nucleus is energetically or spin forbidden to decay through single beta decay.
+While it has been predicted to exist for a long time, the long half-life makes it difficult to observe.
+Double beta decay was only first observed in 1986.
+Many isotopes undergo double beta decay, including xenon 136.
+EXO-200 was the first experiment to observe this decay in xenon.
 In normal double beta decay, two electrons and two antineutrinos are ejected from the nucleus when two neutrons become protons.
-The half-lives of double beta decay isotopes are very long, about 10^20 years.
+The half-lives of double beta decay isotopes are very long, above 1020 years.
 This is more than a billion times longer than the age of the universe!
 So if you started with 8 billion atoms that can undergo double beta decay at the beginning of the universe, you would expect about 1 to have decayed by now.
 0nbb

 EXO-200

-EXO-200 is a prototype to develop techniques of working with liquid xenon in a time projection chamber (TPC).
-One possibility for ton-scale EXO is a liquid TPC, so familiarity with EXO-200 technologies will contribute to the design of ton-scale EXO.
+EXO-200 is a prototype to develop techniques for working with liquid xenon in a time projection chamber (TPC).
+One possibility for tonne-scale EXO is a liquid TPC, so familiarity with EXO-200 technologies will contribute to the design of tonne-scale EXO.
 Additionally, EXO-200 provides a testing ground for developing and procuring extremely radiopure materials and removing backgrounds.
-EXO-200 will provide fundamental competitive science measurements, such as a measurement of the (not yet observed) double beta decay of Xenon 136 and an improved limit on neutrinoless double beta decay.
+EXO-200 has provided fundamental measurement of the double beta decay of xenon 136 and will provide improved limits on the rate of (or perhaps observation of) neutrinoless double beta decay.
 TPC

 and Cryostat

-The TPC vessel is contained within a cryostat system to help keep the Xenon at liquid temperature.
-The vessel is contained in a volume of HFE, a cryogenic buffer fluid.
-The HFE is within a large copper cryostat, which is then inside another coper cryostat with a vacuum gap in between.
-The cryostat is shielded with lead and contained in a class-100 cleanroom.
-This helps prevent radioactive backgrounds.
-All materials contained within the lead have been extensively counted for radiopurity.
-Materials have been chosen to be low in radioactive isotopes and contamination.
-The majority of the material is ultrapure copper, teflon, phosphorbronze, and acrylic.
+The TPC vessel is contained within a cryostat system to help keep the xenon at liquid temperature.
+The vessel is contained in a volume of HFE-7000, a synthetic fluid that is liquid from room temperature down to LXe temperatures.
+The HFE is within a large copper cryostat, which is then inside another coper cryostat with a vacuum gap in between for insulation.
+The cryostat is shielded with lead and contained in a class-100 cleanroom located 2150 ft underground at the Department of Energy's Waste Isolation Pilot Plant.
+All of this is necessary to shield from radioactive backgrounds and cosmic rays.
+On top of that, materials contained within the lead have been extensively counted for radiopurity.
+The materials are low in radioactive isotopes and contamination.
+The majority of the material is ultrapur, copper, teflon, phosphorbronze, and acrylic.